hedge0/OptionsPricerLib/README.md

 ## Usage

 After installation, you can import and use any of the models.
-Here’s a quick example using the **Barone-Adesi Whaley** model.
+Here’s a quick example:

 ```python
 from options_models.barone_adesi_whaley import BaroneAdesiWhaley